abhi0395/mycv/README.md

 ## Research Interests

-Astrophysicist specializing in galaxy formation and evolution, the circumgalactic and intergalactic medium, quasar absorption-line systems, and cosmology.
-My research combines large photometric and spectroscopic surveys (e.g., DESI, SDSS, 4MOST, WEAVE) with data-intensive computational methods to study cosmic gas flows, the baryon cycle, and metal enrichment in the Universe.
-I am also interested in connecting observations with state-of-the-art cosmological simulations (e.g., TNG, EAGLE) by comparing observed quantities with theoretical predictions and testing simulation-based predictions directly against survey data.
-My long-term vision is to build an independent research program at the intersection of next-generation surveys, advanced computational methods, and the physics of galaxy evolution.
+Astrophysicist studying galaxy formation and evolution through the circumgalactic and intergalactic medium, quasar absorption-line systems, and cosmology.
+My research combines large photometric and spectroscopic surveys, including DESI, SDSS, 4MOST, and WEAVE, with data-intensive computational methods to investigate gas flows, the baryon cycle, and the evolution of metals in the Universe.
+I am also interested in using cosmological simulations such as IllustrisTNG and EAGLE to interpret survey results and test theoretical predictions against observations.
+In parallel, I develop community software tools for current and future spectroscopic surveys.
+My long-term goal is to lead an independent research program at the intersection of next-generation surveys, scalable computation, and galaxy evolution physics.

 ## Professional Experience